AkhilNandhakumar/Guython/jtdefinitions.md

 Create, Read, Update, Delete (important functions for a storage application)
 ### FETCH
-fetching data from one source to another (disk to memory buffer, memory to CPU)
+fetching data from one source to another (disk to memory buffer, memory to CPU).
+In JavaScript, the fetch method is used to get resources from a network, such as in APIs.
 ### Async Operations
 [Async CRUD Operations](https://5hackers.tk/crud_api)